jonnydee/nzmqt/README.markdown

 is to integrate ZeroMQ into the Qt event loop, mapping ZeroMQ message events onto Qt signals.
 The original implementation also provides a Qt-like API which allows to represent messages as QByteArray instances.
-While I took this idea and implementation as a source of information, nzmqt is a completely new implementation.
+While I took this idea and the original implementation as a source of information, I've done a completely new implementation.
+Not only in order to get rid of some short comings, but also because I wanted to be sure I can use the code in my projects without problems, because until now zeromqt's author hasn't officially released his work under a certain (open source) license.
+Consequently, nzmqt is released to the public under the simplified BSD license.
+So you can use the code in your projects without any fear.

-I did this not only in order to get rid of short comings, but also because I wanted to release my changes using the simplified BSD license and until now the author of zeromqt hasn't officially released his work under a certain license.
+While zeromqt works fine for non-multi-part messages, it doesn't support multi-part messages yet.
+Also, a lot of code duplicates code of ZeroMQ's standard C++ binding.

-While zeromqt works fine for non-multi-part messages, his implementation doesn't support multi-part messages yet.
-Also, a lot of code duplicates code within the ZeroMQ's standard C++ binding.
-So in contrast to his implementation, nzmqt reuses as much code of ZeroMQ's original C++ binding as possible.
+But this requires to take care of both implementations.
+So in contrast to the original implementation, nzmqt reuses as much code of ZeroMQ's original C++ binding as possible by using inheritance.
 Additionally, several things have been changed from a user's perspective.
-In summary, this nzmqt contains the following changes:
+In summary, nzmqt contains the following changes compared to zeromqt:

 * The implementation is a complete re-write in the sense that it doesn't duplicate code of ZeroMQ's official C++ binding anymore.
-Instead, it builds upon existing code through inheritance and, hence, it will likely benefit from future bugfixes and enhancements for the official C++ binding.
+Instead, it builds upon existing code through inheritance and, hence, it will likely benefit from future bugfixes and enhancements targeted at ZeroMQ's C++ binding.
 * All classes are placed into a separate namespace 'nzmqt'.
 * This version now also supports ZeroMQ's multi-part messages.
 * The initial support for using Qt's way of handling errors using error codes